Why Project EmpowHER?

 Source: 2018 U by Kotex survey conducted with YouGov

-To partner with JLOC’s Project EmpowHer and request period products, please complete this form.
+To partner with JLOC’s Project EmpowHer, please complete this form.

 Thank you for your interest in increasing access to menstrual resources and elevating the conversation on period poverty.